Ladies and gentlemen, did you know that Cinema Paradiso has two different endings? Which one did you watch?

 Cinema Paradiso – New Ending

-In this alternative ending, there’s some new added scenes.
+In this alternative ending, there are some new added scenes.
 Salvatore gets to meet Elena once again.
 They end up “consummating” their old love affair.
 Many revelations came up from this encounter.
 First, not only Alfredo told Salvatore to never ever come back, but he was also the responsible for the two lovebirds breakup.
 Essentially, Alfredo made a choice for Salvatore.
 He was the one that convinced Elena to breakup with him.
 Why?
 Because she would interfere with Salvatore’s dream of becoming a film-maker.

 Thoughts On The Alternative Ending Of Cinema Paradiso